 For example, we previously announced that we had entered into an agreement to acquire Farelogix, which was subject to customary closing conditions and regulatory approvals.
 On August 20, 2019, the DOJ filed a complaint in federal court in the District of Delaware, seeking a permanent injunction to prevent Sabre from acquiring Farelogix.
-Although the trial court did not grant the DOJ's request, the DOJ has filed its notice of appeal regarding the trial court's judgment.
-In addition, the CMA has blocked our proposed acquisition of Farelogix.
-We intend to appeal the CMA's decision to the U.K. Competition Appeal Tribunal.
-Sabre and Farelogix agreed to terminate the acquisition agreement on May 1, 2020 and we have paid Farelogix aggregate termination fees of \$21 million in the second guarter of 2020 pursuant to the acquisition agreement.
+Although the trial court did not grant the DOJ's request, the U.S. Court of Appeals for the Third Circuit granted the DOJ's motion to vacate the judgment as moot, following the termination of the acquisition agreement as described below.
+In addition, the CMA has blocked our acquisition of Farelogix.
+We have appealed the CMA's decision to the U.K. Competition Appeal Tribunal.
+Sabre and Farelogix agreed to terminate the acquisition agreement on May 1, 2020 and we paid Farelogix aggregate termination fees of \$21 million in the second quarter of 2020 pursuant to the acquisition agreement.